digitbase/mytest/readme.txt

-iddGit is a version control system.
+adfkadfa,iddGit is a version control system.
 Git is free software.
+iiiiii